csardana/Classic-Optics/README.md

 The project uses jsp files, css documents, along with javascript files and java classes to program the website.

+# Database Creation
+The database for the website is created when the Spring Boot is run.
+Various tables are created accordingly.

+These tables are populated with values using the "eecs4413" file listed in the project documents.

 # Running the project
 In order to run on AWS, follow these instruction :-